mih-ai/nortti_jussi/README.md

 Technically, "Nörtti-Jussi" is a python module that you can easily use by looking at the latest OpenAI (ChaptGPT) features.
 You can get more information about this by taking a closer look at the attached program code.

 It's also worth noting that "Nörtti-Jussi" can easily be turned into a so-called "stand-alone" program with the help of PyInstaller (https://pyinstaller.org/en/stable) for example on the desktop of one's own Windows machine that is in daily use, so that the superpowers of "Nörtti-Jussi" are directly and easily accessible in everyday work.

+Please note you need to fill in your own API-key to the desired place (see below).

 ![image](https://user-images.githubusercontent.com/70188307/221369429-f2909258-721c-496f-9e75-2ba2aeaf7250.png)